Skip to Main Content

 Article processing charges (APCs), or OA author fees, are one method of funding OA publishing, but they are NOT the only method.
 And there are several ways of avoiding or reducing the OA author fees you pay...

-• You can still publish in a conventional closed journal and make a copy of your article OA for FREE in a digital repository.
+• You can still publish in a conventional closed journal and make a copy of your article OA for FREE and legally in an open online repository.
 This is often known as "Green OA" and you can do this through USask's repository HARVEST and in compliance with the Tri-Agency Policy.
-See the OA Repositories tab on this guide for more information.
+We now have a free HARVEST Upload Service where library staff will do the upload of your work for you.
+Other repositories exist too, see the OA Repositories tab on this guide for more information.

 • OA fees are generally an acceptable expense in grant funding - so you can budget for them in your grant application.

-• Some fee-based OA journals will waive fees if the author is from the Global South, unfunded, or can demonstrate financial need.
+• Some fee-based OA journals will waive fees if the author is from a low-income country, unfunded, or can demonstrate financial need.

 Please note: The Publications Fund administered by the USask OVPR is now discontinued.
 There is currently no centrally administered fund at USask to pay OA author fees, but some individual colleges or schools may administer their own funds.
 Check with your unit.